paulovieira/hapi-auth-cookie-cache/readme.md

 If authentication fails for some reason (for instance, the session data might have expired, see below) and if the route configuration uses auth mode 'try', the handler is still executed.
 In that case we have `request.auth.isAuthenticated` false and there is no session data in `request.auth.credentials`.

 Note: a request to a protected route will execute the `validateFunc` option given to `hapi-auth-cookie`.
 This function is implemented directly by this plugin and has a generic logic to interact with the cache:
-1) retrieve the session object from the cache (the cache key is the uuid given by the cookie)
+- retrieve the session object from the cache (the cache key is the uuid given by the cookie)
-2) if the object doesn't exist or has expired, authentication fails; call the callback passed to `validateFunc` with false in the 2nd parameter (which results in `hapi-auth-cookie` clearing the cookie, if it exists)
+- if the object doesn't exist or has expired, authentication fails; execute the callback passed to `validateFunc` with false in the 2nd parameter (which results in `hapi-auth-cookie` clearing the cookie, if it exists)
-3) if the object exists in the cache and is not expired, authentication succeeds; call the callback with true in the 2nd parameter and the object in the 3rd (in the handler the object will be available at `request.auth.credentials`);
+- if the object exists in the cache and is not expired, authentication succeeds; execute the callback with true in the 2nd parameter and the object in the 3rd (in the handler the object will be available at `request.auth.credentials`);

 #### 4) client logs out